c0d-0x/Cruxpass-Password-manager/README.md

 Authentication: cruxPass requires authentication before accessing or modifying stored passwords.
 Best practices: Always use strong, unique passwords and never share them with others.

-NOTE: Use it at your own risks, as this project was implimented for a better unstanding of file IO, basic encryption and decryption, data serialisation and deserialization.
+NOTE: Use it at your own risks, as this project was implemented for a better understanding of file IO, basic encryption and decryption, data serialisation and deserialization.
 You might need to clear your bash history after saving a password with the -s option.